15 Fonts w3 version

 15.2.3 Font styling: font-style, font-variant, font-weight and font-stretch properties

-oblique may actually have been generated by electronically slanting a normal font.
+oblique may have been generated by electronically slanting a normal font.

-Fonts with Oblique, Slanted, or Incline in their names will typically be classified oblique
+Typically include Oblique, Slanted, or Incline in their names.

 italic in the UA's font database, or, if that is not available, one labeled oblique.

-Fonts with Italic, Cursive, or Kursiv in their names will typically be classified.
+Typically include Italic, Cursive, or Kursiv in their names.

 In a small-caps font, the glyphs for lowercase letters look similar to the uppercase ones, but in a smaller size and with slightly different proportions.
-The font-variant property requests such a font for bicameral (having two cases, as with Latin script).
-This property has no visible effect for scripts that are unicameral (having only one case, as with most of the world's writing systems).
-Values have the following meanings:
+The font-variant property requests such a font for bicameral (having two cases, as with Latin script), has no visible effect for scripts that are unicameral (having only one case).

-normal Specifies a font that is not labeled as a small-caps font.
+normal font that is not labeled as a small-caps font.

-small-caps Specifies a font that is labeled as a small-caps font.
-If a genuine small-caps font is not available, user agents should simulate a small-caps font, for example by taking a normal font and replacing the lowercase letters by scaled uppercase characters.
-As a last resort, unscaled uppercase letter glyphs in a normal font may replace glyphs in a small-caps font so that the text appears in all uppercase letters.
+small-caps font that is labeled as a small-caps font.
+If a not available, user agents simulates a small-caps font, by taking a normal font and replacing the lowercase letters by scaled uppercase characters.

 The editor considers using <span style=font-variant:small-caps;color:red> small-caps <span>